 - Are curious and enjoy learning a little bit about everything

-• Toward the end of their first year, students are ready to run 91X FM (CJLX-FM 91.3), a licensed, full-power College radio station serving the local region.
+- Towards the end of their first year, students are ready to run 91X FM (CJLX-FM 91.3), a licensed, full-power campus-community College radio station serving the local region.

-• Get experience in on-air performance, creative writing, audio production, sales, marketing, promotions, programming and web content development.
+- Get experience in on-air performance, creative writing, audio production, sales, marketing, promotions, programming, and social media and web content development.

-• Hear from guest speakers representing the music industry and commercial radio stations.
+- Hear from guest speakers representing commercial radio stations and the music industry.